Akarys42/simply-no-report/README.md

 No matter what strategy you choose, we highly recommend you to clearly communicate to your users that chat reporting is disabled.

-## Operator Bypass

-Operators will continue to receive signed messages.
-This feature can be disabled using the `sendSignaturesToOperators` gamerule.